Bulletproof Glass for Cars

 Because the glass is so thick, the weight is increased dramatically.
 Regular windshield glass weighs around 25 pounds.
 A rank B4 windshield (generally around 20+mm thick) weighs between 150 – 250 pounds depending on the design, while a rank B7 windshield comes in at around 500 pounds.
 Due to the nature of weighing more than regular, the glass has limited functionality.
 Special motors are inserted into the driver’s door to provide the ability to move the window up and down.
 Though, we encourage owners to be careful rolling down the window in dangerous situations, as that would defeat the purpose of the glass.

-Bullet-resistant glass is one of the most important component of a passenger armored vehicle.
+Bullet-resistant glass is one of the most important components of a passenger armored vehicle.
 It is made of highly resistant, optically advanced, transparent materials which in combination can stop most of the bullets available in the world today.
-A combination of several layers of glass and avant-garde flexible, transparent materials provide for the best of optics and protection ranging from low-level hand-gun to high power rifle ballistic protection.
-The purpose of the bulletproof glass is to make a material with the exact appearance of standard glass but with effective protection from deadly weapons.
+A combination of several layers of glass and avant-garde flexible, transparent materials provide for the best of optics and protection ranging from low-level hand-gun to high-power rifle ballistic protection.
+The purpose of bulletproof glass is to make a material with the exact appearance of standard glass but with effective protection from deadly weapons.

 Interested in installing bulletproof glass into your vehicle?
 Want to know the price of bulletproof glass?
 Armormax can install glass into most vehicles at different levels of protection and offer a quote on the price.

 Please contact us for more information.